maciej-bendkowski/boltzmann-brain/README.md

  pip3 install --user paganini
 ```

 Note that the above packages play the central role in the system tuning procedure.
-Without them, *medulla* cannot not work properly.
+Without them, *paganini* cannot not work properly.
 Next, we clone the current repository

 ```
 git clone https://github.com/maciej-bendkowski/boltzmann-brain.git